Active RFID Use Cases

 1. Environmental Monitoring: Active RFID tags can be used to monitor environmental conditions, such as temperature, humidity, and vibration.
 This can be used to improve the safety of assets and to prevent damage to equipment.
 For example, a company that stores hazardous materials could use active RFID tags to monitor the temperature of the storage facility in order to ensure that the materials do not reach a dangerous level.

-2. Cold Chain Monitoring: Active tags with temperature sensors can be used to monitor and maintain the quality and integrity of temperature-sensitive goods during transportation and storage.
+2. Cold Chain Monitoring: Active tags with temperature monitors can be used to monitor and maintain the quality and integrity of temperature-sensitive goods during transportation and storage.
 For example, in the pharmaceutical or food industries, active RFID tags can continuously monitor temperature conditions, providing real-time alerts if there are any deviations from the specified range.
 This helps ensure compliance with regulatory requirements and guarantees the quality and safety of perishable products.

 3. Tool and Equipment Management: Active tags can be attached to tools and equipment, allowing manufacturers to track their location and usage.
 This ensures that the right tools are available when and where they are needed, reducing downtime and improving productivity.
 Manufacturers can also monitor tool maintenance schedules and receive alerts for preventive maintenance, ensuring optimal performance and prolonging the lifespan of expensive equipment.